-Specipig has joined the agreement on Openness on Animal Research promoted from the Federation of Scientific Societies in Spain (COSCE), with the collaboration of the European Association of Research Animals (EARA), and launched on 20 September 2016.
+Specipig has joined the agreement on Openness on Animal Research promoted from the Federation of Scientific Societies in Spain (COSCE), with the collaboration of the European Association of Research Animals (EARA), and launched in 20 September 2016.

-Animal experimentation plays a fundamental role in the discover of the underlying biological mechanisms of disease, and in the developing of medical treatments.
+Animal experimentation plays a fundamental role in the discovery of the underlying biological mechanisms of disease, and in the developing of medical treatments.
 Without research in animals, we would not have most of the medicines, antibiotics, vaccines and surgical techniques that are applied nowadays in human and veterinary medicine.

-The welfare of animals used for research purposes is of paramount relevance for Specipig, and also the strict compliance and respect to the current legislation on the protection of animals used in research and for other scientific purposes, including education.
-Our aim is to achieve the highest standards in animal welfare, not only from the point of view of our moral responsibility on them, but also because we are convinced we could not achieve research excellence without proper animal welfare.
+The welfare of animals used for research purposes is of paramount relevance for Specipig, and also the strict compliance and respect to the current legislation on the protection of animals used in research or for other scientific purposes, including education.
+Our aim is to achieve the highest standards in animal welfare, not only from the point of view of our moral responsibility towards them, but also because we are convinced we could not achieve research excellence without proper animal welfare.